-Being the gadget freak that I am, my wife surprised me earlier this year and bought me an iRobot Roomba automatic vacuum cleaner.
+Being the gadget freak that I am, Santa surprised me earlier this year and bought me an iRobot Roomba automatic vacuum cleaner.
 I had of course seen all of the various infomercials for this product in the past, but never gave it a second thought to purchase one of these vacuums because I wasn’t so sure it could actually clean as well as they showed.
 And at a price of just over $300, I didn’t want to risk spending that much money on a gadget that I was pretty sure wouldn’t be useful for anything much more than showing off to friendswhen they stopped by to visit.
-But since my wife bought it for me, I was happy to now own it and looked forward to seeing what all the “hype” about it was.
+But since Santa bought it for me, I was happy to now own it and looked forward to seeing what all the “hype” about it was.

 Ok, let’s get started with my iRobot Roomba Review: